No. 24 Washington rallies late, topples No. 6 Oregon 37-34 - KTVZ

 Michael Penix Jr. threw a 62-yard scoring pass to Taj Davis to tie it at 34 with 3:07 to go after Oregon quarterback Bo Nix limped off the field on the previous series.

 Nix fell after a 2-yard run on third-and-5 on the Washington 10 and he limped off the field.
-Camden Lewis’ 26-yard field goal finished the drive to make it 34-27 with 3:54 left.
-After Washington’s game-tying touchdown Nix was replaced for a series by backup Ty Thompson.
+Cameron Lewis’ 26-yard field goal finished the drive to make it 34-27 with 3:54 left.
+He was replaced for a series by backup Ty Thompson.

 Nix threw for 280 yards and two scores, and ran for 59 yards and another touchdown.
 The loss snapped a 23-game home winning streak, the third-longest streak in the nation and a win shy of the school record.